Pernall History, Family Crest & Coats of Arms

 Pernall Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Pernall are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Pernall include Parnell, Parnel, Parnall and others.

 Early Notables of the Pernall family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Pernall Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Pernall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pernall family to Ireland

 Some of the Pernall family moved to Ireland, but this topic is not covered in this excerpt.